Sofra

 From the bakery

-Challah, baklava, ma'amoul — twenty years of muscle memory, finally written down.
+Challah, baklava, ma'amoul — over thirty-five years of muscle memory, finally written down.

 The holiday table